tyson-swetnam/porder/README.md

-azure | Option called to specify delivery to AZURE gcs | Option called to specify delivery to GCS email | Email notification to your planet registered email
+azure | Option called to specify delivery to AZURE gcs | Option called to specify delivery to GCS email | Email notification to your planet registered email anchor  | Anchor image id for coregistration format | Delivery format choose from COG/PL_NITF to use for the format tool
+gee  |  provide gee-project,gee-collection

 </center>